RamV13/Infection/README.md

 TODO
 - Rather have one student with one version higher rather than one student one version lower (add why?)
+- Infection is not counted for users that are already on that version

 TODO
 - How to run